authierj/EDSR-PyTorch/README.md

 ## Conclusion

 We see that we can allready achieve some fairly good results with a very simple and small CNN with only 3 layers.
 Using an upsamling block at the end of the network instead of interpolation at the beginning the network improves the computational performance of the network.
 Increasing the depth of the network increase drastically the performance but for very deep network it seems that the performance is stagnating, thus we imagine that it could be benefitial to use residual blocks and to add global residual connections to activate the deeper networks porperly.
 With loss functions, activation functions and batch normalisation you can tune your network, but they don't seem to have a major effect.
-By Further one could try to combine L1 loss with perceptual loss to increase the PSNR score while still maintaining details in the SR image.
+Further one could try to combine L1 loss with perceptual loss to increase the PSNR score while still maintaining details in the SR image.